 2.1.1 Sample acquisition

 Ethics approval for this study was obtained from the University of British Columbia (UBC) Research Ethics Board (REB NUMBERS).
 The cohort consisted of 256 treatment-naive p53-abnormal endometrial carcinomas collected between XXXX and XXXX in Vancouver and in the Cross Canada endometrial cancer cohort.
 CONSENT?
 Clinicopathologic and outcome data were collected by chart review.
+All cancers were classified as p53abn according to the ProMisE algorithm (A. Talhouk et al. 2015) by immunohistochemistry for p53 and MMR and next-generation sequencing for POLE and p53 mutations.

 2.2 Experimental methods